Grant Wahl: Death

 Wahl collapsed suddenly in his press box seat at the Lusail Iconic Stadium in Qatar while covering the quarterfinal match between Argentina and the Netherlands.
-Local paramedics responded quickly and treated him for 30 minutes, including CPR, before Wahl was transported to Hamad General Hospital, according to a statement by his wife.
+Local paramedics responded quickly and treated him for 30 minutes, including providing CPR, before Wahl was transported to Hamad General Hospital, according to a statement by his wife.
 Wahl was pronounced dead on December 10, 2022.

 Eric Wahl said his brother had received death threats and that he believed Wahl was killed.
 He also stated that the family was in contact with U.S. State Department and White House officials.
 The U.S. Embassy arranged for his body to be repatriated under escort from a consular official.
 Eric Wahl later called for transparency, but retracted his claims of foul play; the U.S. State Department also stated that they saw "no indication of foul play or anything nefarious at this point".
-Wahl's body was repatriated to the United States on December 12 to undergo an autopsy with the New York City Medical Examiner, which determined that the death was caused by a ruptured aortic aneurysm.
+Wahl's body was repatriated to the United States on December 12 to undergo an autopsy with the New York City Medical Examiner, which determined that the death was caused by an aortic aneurysm.
 Wahl had complained of chest discomfort and sought help at the medical clinic at the World Cup media center, where he was told that he probably had bronchitis.
 He was given cough syrup and antibiotics at the clinic.

 FIFA president Gianni Infantino, the U.S. Soccer Federation, Major League Soccer, fellow journalists, and other figures in American soccer and around the world issued statements in honor of Wahl's career.
 U.S. Secretary of State Antony Blinken shared his condolences on Twitter following the repatriation of Wahl's remains.
-A photo and flowers were placed at his assigned seat at Al Bayt Stadium during a quarterfinal match between France and England.
+A photo and flowers were placed at his assigned seat at Al Bayt Stadium during a quarterfinal match between England and France.
 A video tribute was also played at the stadium and during television broadcasts in the United States by Fox Sports.